 If you keep getting RTIs or you're at a high risk of getting one (for example, because you're over the age of 65 or have a serious long-term health condition), you should:

-- ask your GP about the annual flu vaccination – find out if you're eligible for the free flu vaccine
+- ask a GP about the annual flu vaccination – find out if you're eligible for the free flu vaccine

 - ask if you should have the pneumococcal vaccine – this helps prevent pneumonia